fornwall/rust-script/docs/README.md

 - `--force`: Force the script to be rebuilt.
 Useful if you want to force a recompile with a different toolchain.
 - `--package`: Generate the Cargo package and print the path to it - but don't compile or run it.
 Effectively "unpacks" the script into a Cargo package.
 - `--test`: Compile and run tests.
+- `--wrapper`: Add a wrapper around the executable.
+Can be used to run debugging with e.g. `rust-script --wrapper rust-lldb my-script.rs` or benchmarking with `rust-script --wrapper "hyperfine --runs 100" my-script.rs`

 ## Executable Scripts